The Spanish Science, Technology and Innovation System

 It covers the list of annual actions and Calls developed by the national programmes and establishes a calendar of proposed public Calls, in which the characteristics of the aid, recipients, deadlines for presentation and the ruling of proposals are indicated together with the relevant management bodies.

-The STI Act defines two national funding organisms, both attached to the Ministry of Economy, Industry and Competitiveness:
+The STI Act defines two national funding organisms, both attached to the Ministry of Science, Innovation and Universities:

 The National Research Agency (AEI) is aimed at fostering the creation of knowledge in all scientific and technical fields and, using scientific or technical merit as an assessment criterion, it manages the funding, assessment and verification of scientific and technical activity.
 The purpose of this mission is therefore to promote research in science and technology in all areas of knowledge through the competitive and efficient allocation of public resources, the monitoring of the measures funded and their impact, and guidance in the planning of the measures or initiatives through which the R&D&I policies of the National State Administration (AGE) are implemented.